NOVEL-IN-PROGRESS

 7.

 Albin smiled and then pulled off his shirt.
+His skin glistened from the humidity.

-"And she ain't never gonna get it."
+"And she ain't never gonna come by it."

 A few hours later, Albin awakened when the morning sun streamed in through the open door, blinding him.
 He rubbed his eyes, pulled on his clothes, and was about to head off without a word to his victim.
+But standing there, scowling, was Miss Marie, and she knew, didn't she?
+He knew she did, but still chuckled in her face.

 "Get out of my way, old woman."